PAD-Net: An Efficient Framework for Dynamic Networks: Epirical Evaluation

-\textbf{Dynamic Property.} Dynamic property refers to the variant numerical characteristics of a dynamic network fed by different inputs.
-The ideal dynamic network should require two capacities: assigning specific parameters for the input and making the output discriminating.
-Inspired by \citet{li2021revisiting}, we take two levels of variance as metrics (parameter variance and output variance) to measure the dynamic property in Figure \ref{variance_parameter} and \ref{variance_output}.
-Static convolution, dynamic convolution, and PAD-Net ($\kappa = 30\%$) show different properties given the same test samples from ImageNet.
-We see that dynamic convolution retains a high degree of parameter flexibility, while its layer-wise outputs are less variable, while static convolution reveals the opposite phenomenon.
-The outputs of our method are more discriminating with fewer dynamic parameters, which may contribute to the superiority in performance and inform future work in dynamic network design.
+\paragraph{Dynamic Property. } Dynamic property refers to variant numerical characteristics of a dynamic network caused by different input samples.
+The ideal dynamic network maintains two capacities: assigning specific parameters for the input and making counterpart output discriminative.
+Inspired by \citet{li2021revisiting}, we take two levels of variance as metrics (parameter variance and output variance) to measure the dynamic property and show the result in Figure \ref{fig:dynamic_property}.
+Static convolution, dynamic convolution, and PAD-Net ($\kappa = 30\%$) show different properties given the same samples from ImageNet.
+We see that dynamic convolution retains a high degree of parameter variance while it has the lowest output variance.
+Static convolution performs the opposite.
+The outputs of PAD-Net are discriminative, which may contribute to its superiority in performance.